top of page

 IMG_2315_edited.jpg

-I believe Spiritual Direction is a sacred space where one witnesses and walks alongside someone on their spiritual journey and life with God.
-I believe in offering a safe place where one can honestly reflect and ponder their life - in which I believe God is present and active - can help someone to live more fully into that
+I describe Spiritual Direction as a sacred space where one witnesses and walks alongside another on their spiritual journey, as they share about their life with God.
+I believe in offering a safe place where one can honestly reflect and ponder their life - in which I believe God is present and active - so that one can be enabled to live more fully into that for which they were created.

-I hope to offer Spiritual Direction as a place of deep listening that is non-judgmental and compassionate, where you can explore and deepen your life in Christ(Col 3: 3).
-This is a holy time set apart for you where we prayerfully ponder together any spiritual question, challenge, noticing & discoveries, sorrow or joys- as we listen together for the still small voice of God (1 Ki 19:12).
+This is a holy time set apart for you where we prayerfully ponder together any spiritual questions, challenges, noticing & discoveries, sorrow or joys - all while we listen for the the still small voice of God (1 Ki 19:12).

 A Guiding Principle for Spiritual Companions...